jeff-goodman/rust-api-example/README.md

 # rust-api-example
-An example API using Rust and Postgres.
+An example API using Rust and Postgres based on a combination of a few different web tutorials and framework documentation.

 - The database framework is [Diesel](https://diesel.rs/).
 - The API framework is [Rocket](https://rocket.rs/).